nwdigitalradio/n7nix/CORE_INSTALL.md

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!
 ```
-* go into your .ssh directory, remove the known_hosts file & try again
+* go into your workstation .ssh directory, remove the known_hosts file & try again
 ```bash
 cd .ssh
 rm known_hosts